Nir Felder

-Nir Felder (born Dec 30, 1982) is an American jazz and session guitarist, composer, and music producer.
-In addition to leading his own band, Felder has performed and recorded with a diverse array of artists across the jazz and popular music genre spectrum, including Diana Krall, Brad Mehldau, John Mayer, Rina Sawayama, Ben Platt, Chaka Khan, Keyon Harrold, Robert Glasper, Chris Dave, PJ Morton, Snarky Puppy, Terrace Martin, Kamasi Washington, Erykah Badu, Common, Anderson .Paak, Dave Chapelle, Dave Matthews Band, Benson Boone, Terri Lyne Carrington, Vijay Iyer, Blood Sweat and Tears, Chuck Mangione, Greg Osby, Jordan Smith, Amy Schumer, Victor Wooten, Shoshana Bean, Jack DeJohnette, Esperanza Spalding, Bobby McFerrin, Meshell Ndegeocello, Dianne Reeves, the New York City Opera, and others.
+Nir Felder (born December 30, 1982) is an American jazz and session guitarist, composer, and record producer.
+In addition to leading his own band, Felder has performed and recorded with a diverse array of artists across the jazz and popular music genre spectrum, including Snoop Dogg, Diana Krall, Jennifer Hudson, Brad Mehldau, John Mayer, Marcus Miller, Rina Sawayama, Ben Platt, Chaka Khan, Sam Smith,Keyon Harrold, Robert Glasper, PJ Morton, Snarky Puppy, Terrace Martin, Kamasi Washington, Erykah Badu, Common, Anderson .Paak, Dave Chapelle, Kelsea Ballerini, Dave Matthews Band, Benson Boone, Gov't Mule, Ben Stiller, Vulfpeck, Kacey Musgraves, Fred Armisen, Brockhampton, Cautious Clay, Laufey, Faith Evans, Pigeons Playing Ping Pong, Tori Kelly, Terri Lyne Carrington, Vijay Iyer, Blood Sweat and Tears, Chuck Mangione, Meghan Trainor, Greg Osby, Amy Schumer, Nicole Sherzinger, Victor Wooten, Jack DeJohnette, Esperanza Spalding, Bobby McFerrin, Meshell Ndegeocello, Dianne Reeves, the New York City Opera, and others.
+In both 2021 and 2023, he won DownBeat 's Critic's Poll for "Rising Star Guitarist."

 Early life

-Nir Felder was born December 30, 1982 at Columbia Presbyterian Hospital in New York City’s Washington Heights neighborhood.
-After living between Washington Heights, Harlem, and Manhattan’s Upper West Side, his family moved to the New York City suburbs of Hartsdale, NY in 1987 and Katonah, NY in 1994.
+Nir Felder was born December 30, 1982, at Columbia Presbyterian Hospital in New York City's Washington Heights neighborhood.
+After living between Washington Heights, Harlem, and Manhattan's Upper West Side, his family moved to the New York City suburbs of Hartsdale, New York in 1987 and Katonah, New York in 1994.

-He attended John Jay High School from 1997-2001 and The Berklee School of Music from 2001 to 2005.
-While at Berklee he was the recipient of the Billboard Endowed Scholarship, as well as the college’s Jimi Hendrix Award, and Stephen D. Holland Award.
+He attended John Jay High School from 1997 to 2001 and the Berklee College of Music from 2001 to 2005.
+While at Berklee he was the recipient of the Billboard Endowed Scholarship, as well as the college's Jimi Hendrix Award, and Stephen D. Holland Award.

 Career

-In 2010, Felder was lauded as the “next big jazz guitarist” by NPR.
-In 2013, Felder signed to Sony Masterworks and released his first solo album “Golden Age” under their Okeh imprint in 2014.
+In 2010, Felder was lauded as the "next big jazz guitarist" by NPR.
+In 2013, Felder signed to Sony Masterworks and released his first solo album Golden Age under their Okeh imprint in 2014.

-His second album “II” was released by Ropeadope Records in 2020.
+His second album II was released by Ropeadope Records in 2020, followed by another album, entitled III, released by La Reserve in 2024.

 Educational

-Felder has been a faculty member at The New School’s College of Performing Arts since 2016 and an associate professor at Berklee College of Music since 2020.
+Felder has been a faculty member at The New School's College of Performing Arts since 2016 and an associate professor at Berklee College of Music since 2020.